Winter Weather Blamed for 23-Car Pile-Up on Orange County Highway

 Do Your Part to Drive Safely in Bad Weather

 This series of crashes serves as a reminder about how important it is when driving in bad road conditions to leave extra space between your vehicle and the cars in front of you, and to drive with extra caution and awareness of your surroundings.
 However, not everyone drives with equal care, and your own caution may not be enough to save you from another’s negligence or reckless driving.
 If you are injured in a car accident, another driver is likely at fault, and you should discuss your case with an experienced New York car accident attorney, because you may be entitled to compensation for your medical expenses and other legal damages.
-In Orange, Dutchess and Ulster counties, contact Ingber & Provost for a free consultation and case review.
+In Sullivan, Dutchess and Suffolk counties, contact Ingber & Provost for a free consultation and case review.